This is the multi-page printable view of this section. Click here to print.

 1. Tool Details page, click the Tool Operator tab.

-2. Select the checkbox of the operator you want to delete.
+2. Select the checkbox for the item you want to delete from the tool administrator list.

 3. Click the Delete button.